onzfonz/comp227/src/content/6/en/part6b.md

 #### 6.9 Better anecdotes, step7

 Install Redux Toolkit for the project.
-Move the Redux store creation into the file <i>store.js</i> and use Redux Toolkit's <em>configureStore</em> to create the store.
+Move the Redux store creation into the file *store.js* and use Redux Toolkit's `configureStore` to create the store.
 Also, start using Redux DevTools to debug the application's state easier.

 #### 6.10 Better anecdotes, step8

-The application has a ready-made body for the <i>Notification</i> component:
+The application has a ready-made body for the `Notification` component:

 ```js
 const Notification = () => {